Why Hurricanes Were Assigned Female Names During The Early Years Of Meteorology

 As you probably concluded from reading, the current system we use to name hurricanes is not just efficient and practical but also easy to remember for the average observer.

-Although the system has been updated and revised to include male names in 1971, it is clear from looking back through history how the connection between hurricanes and female names got established in the first place.
+Although the system was updated and revised to include male names in 1971, it is clear from looking back through history how the connection between hurricanes and female names got established in the first place.

-The primary aim of this article was to explain the process through which hurricane names got chosen, where they originated from, and why they were given female names in the past.
+The primary aim of this article was to explain the process through which hurricane names were chosen, where they originated from, and why they were given female names in the past.

 Until next time, keep your eye on the weather!